Making the Most of Bank Charges

 We’re still on the electrical trail this week, but I promise I’ll have some more entertaining stuff for you soon.
 Mind you, electricity can get quite entertaining if you don’t do things correctly, just ask this guy!

-There is a conundrum that has cropped up while helping customers plan the change-over from lead-acid batteries to a RELiON lithium battery bank, and we’ll be getting to that soon.
+A conundrum cropped up while helping customers plan the change-over from lead-acid batteries to a RELiON lithium battery bank, and we’ll get to that soon.
 But first let’s review current practices for charging multiple battery banks.

 That’s where Charging Diodes come in.
 These are essentially a one-way valve for DC current, thereby allowing a charge current from the alternator to charge various battery banks but then not allow any back or cross-feeding of the banks when the alternator is idle.
 The issue with typical Charging Diodes is that they produce a reduction of the charging voltage across them, typically 0.7v to 1.0v, and so some batteries would be at risk of not being properly charged.